 - Google Approach to Making Online Ratings Easier…

 The abstract from today’s granted patent tells us about:

-A reputation function is based on a directed graph including the reviewers and the reviews.
+A reviewer reputations function is based on a directed graph including the reviewers and the reviews.
 The nodes in the graph represent the reviewers and the reviews and the links in the graph represent the ratings.

 The reputation function is iteratively solved until a convergence condition is met.
-Prior to convergence, when a stability condition is met, the reputation function is modified so as to remove portions of the function corresponding to nodes with negative reputations.
+Before convergence, when a stability condition is met, the reputation function is modified to remove portions of the function corresponding to nodes with negative reputations.

 Upon convergence, reputation values for at least the reviewers and reviews corresponding to nodes that have not been removed from the reputation function are generated.

 Some interesting tidbits from the reputation management patent